boooooommmmmm/COMP90050-Advanced-Database-System/week1-2.md

 * striping takes place at block level
 * MMTF^2/3
 * any changes have to modify disk 3
+* Parity

 ### RAID 5 (Block level striping)

 * Most common technology
 * No dedicated disk for parity blocks, Parity blocks are also striped
+*  bits are distributed among all disks
+* 5 disk and 3 disk

 ### RAID 6